KomodoPlatform/NotaryNodes/announce2.md

 Dev nodes for the next season are: jl777_dev, kolo_dev, decker_dev, ca333_dev.

-Also here are those 28 lucky guys, who go into next season.
+Also here are those 28 lucky creatures, who go into next season.
 Those nodes should provide 2 working pub keys not later than 14th May.

 ## AR (7 nodes)